sictweb/dps945/notes/week07.md

 Also, practice your team's presentation before delivering it on Friday morning.

-For each presentation, plan on the following:
+For each timeslot, plan on the following:
 * Presentation - each team member participates - total length will be about 10 minutes
 * Don't worry about creating a lengthy slide set - the presentation is brief, and we're more interested in your thoughts and words, and in a demonstration
-* Demonstrate the app, show some of the code
+* Demonstrate the app, and show some of the code (reminder, white background)
-* Be prepared to answer questions about the app, the development process, and so on
+* Be prepared to answer questions about the app, the development process, the team work process, and so on
 * As an audience member, be prepared to ask the presenting team questions
 * Be honest, don't hide problems or difficulties
 * Talk about an example of a problem, and how it was resolved